ASKS2/Projects/README.md

 These are simple practice problem based projects in python.
 Anyone can refer to these.
 All the details for the programs are commented respectively inside the the particular files.
+All these simple programs were made by me during my course of CISCO NETACAD Essentials 1,2